The Spiritual Side of Recovery

 For some people, the idea of going to treatment for their addiction is daunting.
 Hearing about the difficulty of detox and withdrawal, and facing the unknown outcome on the other side, can leave them feeling anxious and fearful.

-Those people who have a strong religious faith may find their fear eased by the idea of having spiritually based treatment.
+Those people who have a strong religious faith may find faith-based or spiritual-based treatment as a comfort.
 In fact, a study in the Journal of Substance Abuse Treatment indicates that a significant majority of participants credited spirituality as giving them a feeling of strength to be able to recover as well as a sense of safety and protection during the process.

 Where to Look for Christian Treatment Centers